Province of Reggio Emilia: Education

 Four faculties of the University of Modena and Reggio Emilia are located in Reggio Emilia.
 The Faculty of Engineering and Agriculture was established in Reggio Emilia in 1998, followed by the Faculties of Communication Sciences and of Education Sciences.
 It is home to the Orto Botanico dell'Università di Modena e Reggio Emilia.

 The Reggio Emilia approach to preschool education was started by the schools of Reggio Emilia after World War II and it's well-known all over the world, being one of the most advanced systems at present times.
 It is based and inspired on theories of Malaguzzi, Bruner, Vygotsky, Dewey, Piaget and Gardner.
 Reggio Emilia holds the International Centre Loris Malaguzzi, a modern structure where the Reggio Emilia approach is implemented, exported and spread around the world.

 Sports

-With sports arenas including the Stadio Giglio and Palabigi, Reggio Emilia is home to the basketball team Pallacanestro Reggiana.
+With sports arenas including the Stadio Giglio and PalaBigi, Reggio Emilia is home to the basketball team Pallacanestro Reggiana.
 The Camparini Gioielli Cup is a yearly challenger-level tennis tournament played on clay in Reggio Emilia.
-A.C.
-Reggiana 1919 is the historical soccer team of Reggio Emilia; it currently plays in the third national soccer league Prima Divisione.
-Stadio Giglio (actual attendance is 29.650) is the home play ground for A.C.
-Reggiana 1919.
+AC Reggiana 1919 is the historical soccer team of Reggio Emilia; it currently plays in the second national soccer league Serie B. Stadio Giglio (actual attendance is 29,650) is the home play ground for AC Reggiana 1919.